Sulaiman Ninam Shah

 Tun Sulaiman bin Ninam Shah (2 January 1920 – 5 July 2003) was a Malaysian businessman and veteran politician.
-He was also former member of Johore State Council for Muar Coastal (1954–1959) and Johor State Legislative Assembly for Parit Jawa (1959-1964), former Senator (1979-1985) and the 6th Deputy President of the Dewan Negara (1982-1985).
+He was also former member of Johore State Council for Muar Pesisir (1954–1959) and Johor State Legislative Assembly for Parit Jawa (1959–1964), former Senator (1979–1985) and the 6th Deputy President of the Dewan Negara (1982–1985).
 He was one of the founders of United Malays National Organisation (UMNO) and former Permanent Chairman of UMNO (1976-2003).

 Family

-Sulaiman was born in Kampung Sarang Buaya, Muar, Johor to a mix of Indian Muslim and Malay family.
+Sulaiman was born in Kampung Sarang Buaya, Muar, Johor to a Malay family of mixed Indian Tamil Muslim descent.
 He married Rose Othman in 1946 and the couple had six sons and three daughters named, Datin Faridah, Datuk Kadar Shah, Mohd Shah, Othman, Zainal Abidin, Mariam, Hassan, Mohd Nathir and Intaan Rogayah.

 Early life

 Sulaiman started his career as a police constable in Johor in 1939.
 Three years later when Malaya was under the Japanese occupation, he was promoted as the Police Vehicles Officer and later as the Assistant Superintendent of Police (ASP) to work as the Police Chief of Muar district until the surrender of Japan in 1945.
 At the same time, Sulaiman started to become involved in business by opening a newspapers, magazines and books store in Muar.
 Sulaiman in the subsequent year he managed to get a tender contract to provide foods supplies to Muar Hospital.
 In the 1970s, he started a joint-venture company opening a palm oil estate in Segamat.

 Sulaiman later successfully got elected as the chairman and director for companies such as Budget Rent-A-Car, Laksamana Tour, Top Coach Builder, Malacca-Singapore Ekspress, Pelaburan Johor Bhd., T & T Properties, Menara Landmark and also Bank Rakyat.